Love Concert – Spring 2025

 View the full Festival Program.

-Classical Music For the World’s “Love Concert” is our way of caring for our local community and beyond.
+Classical Music For the World’s “Love Concert” is our way of caring for our local community and beyond through the medium of music.
 We support those who face considerable challenges, such as refugees and people experiencing homelessness.
-We connect with minority communities as well as artists in all other fields beyond music.
-During our concerts, attendees have opportunities to learn about the organizations and projects with whom we collaborate and support.
+We also support minority communities, art organizations, and artists in all other fields beyond music.
+During our concerts, attendees can learn about the beneficiaries we support and join the support.

 PROGRAM